waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Coordinate Misreads:** Double-check current coordinates from game state before planning movement.
 *   **DV Checking Tip:** Hold START while pressing A on a Pokémon's STATS screen to check DVs.
 (Old Man Viridian, T707).
 *   **Notepad `replace` Action:** `old_text` must be an *exact* match.
 If `replace` fails repeatedly, consider `overwrite` for the section or entire notepad.
-*   **Pokémon Switching Menu:** Selecting a Pokémon in the party list opens its action sub-menu (STATS, SWITCH, CANCEL).
-To switch, select 'SWITCH', then select the Pokémon to swap with from the party list.
-(Corrected T1068-T1085).
+*   **Pokémon Switching Menu (Corrected T1068-T1085):** Selecting a Pokémon in the party list opens its action sub-menu (STATS, SWITCH, CANCEL).
+To switch: select 'SWITCH', then select the Pokémon to swap with from the party list.
+Press 'A' on target, then 'A' on 'SWITCH', then navigate to other Pokémon and 'A' to confirm.

 ## Active Hypotheses / Things to Test:
 *   Can the `route_planner_agent` be improved for intra-map pathing with better prompting?